-Since the start of this year, we have been doing a decent amount of outreach about our ongoing efforts in the community, as well as educating everyday Canadians on multiculturalism.
-We have had the opportunity to have our booth at several different events in the city of Calgary.
+Since the start of this year, we have been doing a decent amount of outreach about our ongoing efforts in the community, as well as educating everyday Canadians on multiculturalism and anti-racism values.
+We have had the opportunity to have our booths at several different events in the city of Calgary, as well as across Alberta.
 During these events, we have been promoting some of our projects and also promoting our mission.

 The most common question we get is:

 What does it mean for Canada to be a multicultural society?